BurroughsHighCS/Curriculum/Assignments/HelloOperator/Integers&Doubles/README.md

     System.out.println(ten / 2); //5
 ```

-All of these operations will print what you would expect to (what's shown in the comment at the end of each line).
+All of these operations will print what you would expect them to (what's shown in the comment at the end of each line).
 But here's an odd one:

 ```java
     int ten = 10;